 How many Fellows are offered regular positions each year?

 CRS does not guarantee employment to Fellows who receive positive performance ratings, however every effort is made to find a suitable match for the Fellow.
-In the past, over 80% of Fellows find regular employment with CRS after the Fellowship.
+In the past, over 80% of Fellows have found regular employment with CRS after the Fellowship.

 How long do staff members remain in CRS positions?